Dune 2000 Font

 |0x08||UINT32LE[0x100]||DataOffsets||Leftover memory dump.
 Ignore.|

 The image data starts at offset 0x408, and is an array of 256 structs containing the width, height and image data of each symbol.
-Given the variable size of the images, this array can only be read sequentially.
+Given the variable size of the images, and the lack of index, this array can only be read sequentially.

 |0x08||BYTE[SymbolWidth * SymbolHeight]||SymbolData||Symbol data.|